-There is a good chance that I will take a student for the fall of 2015.
-The most important criteria for applications are a good match in research interests, GRE scores of at least at the 75% on the Verbal and Quantitative sections, a GPA of at least 3.5, and strong letters of recommendation.
+I hope to be able to take a new student to begin our Ph.D. program in Clinical Psychology the fall of 2019.
+The most important criteria for applications are a good match in research interests and experience, GRE scores of at least at the 70% on the Verbal and Quantitative sections, a GPA that is generally at least 3.5, and strong letters of recommendation.

 Specifically, I am looking for students who are interested in identifying the factors and interventions that may enhance resilience and thriving and boost happiness and well-being in the midst of stress and trauma.
 I am especially interested in those who can express and articulate an interest in studying the role of mindfulness, a sense of meaning and purpose, self-kindness and compassion, and/or the idea of a hero’s journey in enabling people to find and create an authentic and lasting life worth living.